 There are plenty of great platforms and tools out there to help designers display their work beautifully.
-Tools like Semplice, Cargo, Squarespace and Readymag all offer templates that feature gigantic imagery and enable users to build in engaging interactions.
+Check out our post on wordpress portfolio themes for a round up.

 The problem is that these platforms look so great out of the box that they can easily mask the true talent level of the designers using them.
 Grabbing a nice photograph of a car might make for an arresting project marquee, but if the work that follows isn't as interesting, it'll be clear to me that the designer has put more effort into making a portfolio than they put into the work featured in that portfolio.

 What follows is a how-to version of the mental checklist of elements I look for in a great portfolio.
-Not every single one of these is required, but the best portfolios I see include the majority of these ingredients.
-Let's get started ...
+Not every single one of these is required, but the best portfolios I see include the majority of the these ingredients.

 01. Select your projects